 Alentejo’s cumin- and clove-spiced morçela sausage is made with blood of the famous porco preto (black pigs fed on acorns that impart a nutty flavor to their meat, which tender, grilled secretos de porco preto offer a less sanguinous experience of).

-Less egg-y examples of Portuguese sweets include Alentejo’s pasteis de feijão sweet bean pastries and ricotta-like Queijada cakes, and Algarve’s humid orange roll, bolo de laranja.
+While most know the super famous Pastel de Nata, Less egg-y examples of Portuguese sweets include Alentejo’s pasteis de feijão sweet bean pastries and ricotta-like Queijada cakes, and Algarve’s humid orange roll, bolo de laranja.

 On the baked theme, Portugal’s bread rivals France’s in quality and diversity from the Northern pão do milho (cornbread) and broa de vintes, dense carob bread. to the Azorean bolo de caco, an english muffin made with sweet potato flour.